opstrace/opstrace/docs/references/configuration.md

 custom_dns_name: myopstrace.powerteam.com
 ```

+#### Further specification:

+* The parameter value needs to be a [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) _without the trailing dot_.
+It can be a top-level domain, but does not need to be.
+* This DNS name will point to the specific Opstrace instance you are planning to create (`<instance_name>.` is not automatically prepended).
+For example, the UI will then be served under `https://<custom_dns_name>/`.

+#### Prerequisites:

+* **A Google Cloud DNS or AWS Route53 DNS zone** created _a priori_ in your cloud account (during creation, the Opstrace instance will need to interact with the AWS/GCP API and reconfigure that DNS zone to add records for more fine-grained DNS names):
-If you install the Opstrace instance in your GCP account, this DNS name must correspond to a "managed zone" in Google Cloud DNS which you must set up prior to installing Opstrace.
+  * If you install the Opstrace instance in a GCP account, this DNS name must correspond to a so-called _managed zone_ in Google Cloud DNS which you must set up prior to installing Opstrace.
 A guide can be found [here](https://cloud.google.com/dns/docs/quickstart).

-If you install the Opstrace instance in your AWS account, this DNS name must correspond to a “hosted zone” in AWS Route53 which you must set up prior to installing Opstrace.
+  * If you install the Opstrace instance in an AWS account, this DNS name must correspond to a so-called _hosted zone_ in AWS Route53 which you must set up prior to installing Opstrace.
 A guide can be found [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html).

-During creation, the Opstrace instance will interact with the AWS/GCP API and reconfigure that DNS zone to add records for more fine-grained DNS names.
+* **A custom Auth0 application** which you have to set up in advance.
+It needs to be configured specifically for the custom DNS name you are planning to use.
+A guide can be found [here](TODO).
+Take note of the so-called "client ID" of this Auth0 application and refer to it via `custom_auth0_client_id`.
+This is necessary for a **secure** single sign-on (SSO) experience; we cannot provide an out-of-the-box SSO experience that works against arbitrary DNS names.

 ### `cert_issuer`